Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 You can even show/hide weekends by checking the **Show Weekends** box in the overflow menu on top.

 You will notice a hook on both corners of each task on the timeline.
 Drag the left hook of a task and connect it to another task (see in the screenshot below).
 With this, you will add a *waiting on* [**dependency**](#add-task-dependency) to the first task.
 Use the right hook to add a blocking dependency.
-> replace with a SUI screenshot showing tasks dependency hooks + see Marketing materials
+> replace with a SUI screenshot showing tasks dependency hooks
 <img src="../images/tasks-visualizations-timeline-settings.png" alt="Adjusting the Timeline view in Slingshot" width="100%"/>

 ### How to Group My Tasks?